NSIAppDev/MoviesAppTutorial/Tutorial/AddMovieComponent.md

 <style></style>
 ```
+Like our other component, this one consists of an HTML template, a form and buttons.
+We again set the `props` to `movie`.
+We also setup a couple of methods `closeAddModal()` and `saveMovieAdd()`.

+In `closeAddModal()` we use the `$emit` to call a method in our parent file `App.vue`.

+In `saveMovieAdd()` we do some error checking, and if the data is valid, we again use the `$emit` to call a method in our parent file.

+We will setup those parent methods in the next section.

 ## Registering the Component
 Back in `App.vue`, we need to update our template to use our new component.
 Add this line below the `<display-movie>` tag
 ```html